Note: This article is updated as of May 2018.

 Nicole Richie has built a fashion empire on her signature boho style with House of Harlow 1960 and her x Revolve collection.

 And Kate Hudson (often styled by Rachel Zoe) was raised by one of the queens of hippie chic style, Goldie Hawn.

 Below, Oxana pairs a floral print maternity maxi dress with bold, swingy statement earrings; a structured bag; and colored round sunnies.
 She finishes her look with the perfect top bun.
 It’s not just her clothes that make the look, but her hair and make-up also round out her style.

 The white peasant blouse below is given a modern take with distressed skinny jeans, round sunnies, fringe statement earrings, and matching tan bag and wedges.
-She has perfectly brought 70s hippie style into 2017.
+She has perfectly brought 70s hippie style up to date.

 Again, Oxana gives a nod to carefree hippie style with the same rounded sunnies.
 This time, she’s paired them with a floppy hat, an embroidered day dress and fun statement earrings.
 Her knee-height gladiator sandals also give this look a modern edge.